kristinemlarson/gnssrefl/README_invsnr.md

 - lspfigs and -snrfigs make LSP and SNR plots, default False.
 - knot_space value used for smoothing, in hours
 - rough_in, roughness parameter as described in Strandberg et al (2016).
 Default is 0.1
+- risky set to True means you will ignore the warrning telling you that you have a gap and should not do this.

 Please see <code>invsnr -h</code> for more options.